RylieWeaver9/Competitions/5C_Datathon/README.md

 ---

-For more details about our methodology, models, and analysis, please see the individual directories and files within this repository.
+For more details about our methodology, models, and analysis, please see the individual files within this directory.